-A few weeks ago we found this very sad little something at a thrift store.
+A few weeks ago we found this very sad little broken something at a thrift store.
 I’m not really sure what it was but it was in need of some serious TLC.
 The bottom was missing, there were watermarks everywhere and the wood was screaming for some attention.

 When I first saw the “something” I kinda just stroked her lightly and then moved on because I had no idea what I could do with her.
 But this forlorn little beauty haunted me for a week, until I finally went back to the thrift shop and brought her home with me.
 The first thing we did was try and get rid of the watermarks by lightly sanding the entire surface.
 We started off using a low-grit sandpaper and gradually moved up to a slightly higher grit.
 Fortunately the stains weren’t as deep as I originally thought.